 3. DON’T assume people know how awesome you are.
 You were probably the go to person on your last team for many topics, but no one on the new teams knows or cares.

 It doesn’t matter if you stepped in and drove a key project to completion when no one else would.
-It doesn’t matter how many docs and PR/FAQ’s you’ve written.
+It doesn’t matter how many business plans you’ve written.
 It doesn’t matter how you did this all without the support of a steady manager.

 Your past work got you the job.
 Your current work is what will get them to know how awesome you are.
 So, stay focused on delivering results and adding value.
 You are not entitled to their respect.